Coming off climate talks, US to hold huge crude sale in Gulf | WTOP News

-The livestreamed sale will invite energy companies to bid on drilling leases across some 136,000 square miles (352,000 square kilometers) — about twice the area of Florida.
+The livestreamed sale invited energy companies to bid on drilling leases across some 136,000 square miles (352,000 square kilometers) — about twice the area of Florida.

 It will take years to develop the leases before companies start pumping crude.
 That means they could keep producing long past 2030, when scientists say the world needs to be well on the way to cutting greenhouse gas emissions to avoid catastrophic climate change.

-The Democrat campaigned on promises to end drilling on public lands and waters, which account for roughly one-tenth of U.S. energy-related emissions.
+The Democrat campaigned on promises to curb fossil fuels from public lands and waters, which including coal account for about a quarter of U.S. carbon emissions, according to the U.S. Geological Survey.
 Yet even as he’s tried to cajole other world leaders into strengthening international efforts against global warming, Wednesday’s sale illustrates Biden’s difficulties gaining ground on climate issues at home.

 The administration last week proposed another round of oil and gas lease sales in 2022, in Montana, Wyoming, Colorado and other western states.
 Interior Department officials proceeded despite concluding that burning the fuels could lead to billions of dollars in potential future climate damages.